-The Loopback Channel setting places the local loopback on either B1 (the first B-channel), B2 (the second B-channel), or B1+B2 (both B-channels).
+The Loopback Channel setting places the local loopback on either B1 (the first B-channel), B2 (the second B-channel), B1+B2 (both B-channels) and 2B+D (both B-channels plus a D-channel, used for BRI-2 U8-SC and BRI-2 U8 cards).
+These settings are available in lt and nt Terminal mode.